 Today we experience the Silk Road the way centuries of merchants did, as we spend the day traveling across the Kyzyl Kum Desert on our way to Bukhara.
 This drive will take us approximately eight hours, and we will follow the same route that camel caravans traversed as we make our way across the majestic terrain of cascading sand dunes and flat, uninhabited plains.

 The Silk Road was as much an exchange of cultural values as it was an exchange of goods.
 Gold, saffron, vegetables, and wine came from the west, while ceramics, cinnamon, bronze, and silk made their way from the east.
 Along with these precious commodities came the spread of religions and customs, many of which are still practiced in the region today.
 We’ll stop for a picnic-style lunch at a small village and enjoy a brief respite from the road at a local tea house.
-We’ll arrive in Bukhara in the evening, and gather for dinner at our hotel’s restaurant.
+We’ll arrive in Bukhara in the evening, and gather for dinner at a local restaurant.

 After breakfast, we embark on a full-day tour of Bukhara.
 Like Khiva, Bukhara was a prominent destination along the Silk Road that grew wealthy on the trade that passed through.
 We’ll visit the opulent 18th-century Bolo Hauz Mosque and the Chashma Ayub Mausoleum, the legendary spring brought forth by the prophet Job upon striking the ground with his staff.
 And we’ll set off on foot through Old Town, exploring the many mosques, mausoleums, and blue-domed minarets of this UNESCO World Heritage Site—which still bears scars of a 13th-century invasion by Genghis Khan.
 Our discoveries also include the Ark Citadel, the city’s ancient fortress.
 During the 19th century, the British and Russian empires fought for dominance of Central Asia—a strategic rivalry called “The Great Game”—and one of the most famous moments in this struggle centered at the Citadel and its connected prison.
 It was here that two British officers, Charles Stoddart and Arthur Connolly (the one who coined the phrase “The Great Game”), were held in a vermin infested pit for two years before being publicly beheaded and buried under the square outside the main gate.